cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

   abortTransactionUnless(order === ORDERED)
   // validate port ID
   abortTransactionUnless(portIdentifier === "icahost")
-  // only allow channels to be created on host chain if the counteparty port ID
-  // is in the expected controller portID format. abortTransactionUnless(validateControllerPortParams(counterpartyPortIdentifier))
   // create the interchain account with the counterpartyPortIdentifier
   // and the underlying connectionID on the host chain. address = RegisterInterchainAccount(counterpartyPortIdentifier, connectionID)